Senior Vice President of Government & Public Affairs

 Daniel Brannigan is CAI’s Director of Publishing and Managing Editor of Common Ground™ magazine.
 He has been editor of CAI’s flagship publication since 2010 and previously edited CAI’s newsletters Community Manager, Minutes, and Law Reporter.
-Daniel has helped guide Common Ground to awards for feature article design and single-topic issue from Association Media & Publishing’s EXCEL Awards.
-Community Manager picked up six awards for general excellence and newswriting under Daniel’s guidance from 2007-2010.
+Daniel has helped guide Common Ground, Community Manager, and Ungated to numerous awards for general excellence, newswriting, feature article design, and single-topic issue from Association Media & Publishing’s EXCEL Awards.
 A former reporter, Daniel is a graduate of Syracuse University’s S.I.
 Newhouse School of Public Communications.
-He lives in Philadelphia with his wife, daughter, pug, and cat.
+He lives in Philadelphia with his wife, daughters, pug, and cat.

 John H. Ganoe

 John H. Ganoe, CAE, has served as the executive director of Community Association Managers International Certification Board (CAMICB) since 2012.
 Ganoe has an extensive background in nonprofit management, organizational governance, strategic planning, marketing, and a main focus on professional credentialing.
 He holds a bachelor’s degree in international studies from The American University School of International Service and a master’s degree in business communications from Purdue University.
 He is an active member of both the American Society of Association Executives (ASAE) and the Institute for Credentialing Excellence (ICE).
 He holds the Certified Association Executive (CAE) credential, awarded by ASAE.
 He is an active hockey player and a committed Washington Capitals fan.
 He lives in the Woodley Park neighborhood of Washington, D.C., with his golden retriever, Fisher.